 SEAFDEC, 2022.
-Establishment and Operation of a Regional System of Fisheries Refugia in the South China Sea and Gulf of Thailand, Indicators for Sustainable Management of Fisheries Refugia.
+Establishment and Operation of a Regional System of Fisheries Refugia in the South China Sea and Gulf of Thailand, Regional Guidelines on Indicators for Sustainable Management of Fisheries Refugia.
 Southeast Asian Fisheries Development Center, Training Department, Samutprakarn, Thailand.
-34p.
+36p.

-INDICATORS FOR SUSTAINABLE MANAGEMENT OF FISHERIES REFUGIA
+REGIONAL GUIDELINES ON INDICATORS FOR SUSTAINABLE MANAGEMENT OF FISHERIES REFUGIA